raydiak/Math-Symbolic/README.md

-Passing the result of .Str() back in to .new() should always yield a mathematically equivalent structure (exact representation may vary by some auto-simplification), giving the same type of round-trip characteristics to expressions that .perl() and EVAL() provide for Perl 6 objects.
+Passing the result of .Str() back in to .new() should always yield a mathematically equivalent structure (exact representation may vary by some auto-simplification), giving the same type of round-trip characteristics to expressions that .raku() and EVAL() provide for Raku objects.
 This allows a user to, for instance, isolate a variable in an equation, then plug the result in to .evaluate() for that variable in a different equation, all with the simplicity of strings; no additional classes or APIs for the user to worry